InsideOut’s Garden Office Buildings Guide

 Not all living or working accommodation has to be attached to your house.
 With a small leap of the imagination you can create a haven for work or leisure, to improve your quality of life at home.
 Investing in the best garden office buildings will provide lasting benefits.
 And bear in mind that quality equals longevity.
 In other words, you get what you pay for.

 Each manufacturer has their own, varied range of garden offices.
-Starter offices are available from some suppliers for as little as four or five thousand pounds.
+Starter buildings are available from some suppliers for as little as four or five thousand pounds.
 Others sell substantial buildings that command a substantial price.
 All the elements covered below influence the ranges and prices of offices that each manufacturer offers.
 As with all major purchases, you get what you pay for.
 If a building seems to be too cheap to be true, it is to cheap to be true!

 Look for an insulated office, constructed with good quality materials; lots of insulation and no draughts.
 If you have a technical mind find out a little about the structural design and foundation system.
 Your building is going to be part of your property for a long time and it is important to add an asset, not a liability.